estebanfelipep/poland-next15-conferences-browser/STEPS.md

 ## Conclusion

-That's it for this talk, the code is pinned on my GitHub and accessible through the QR code here, and follow me on my socials!
+That's it for this talk, the code is pinned on my GitHub and accessible through the QR code here, and follow me on my socials or reach out!
 Thanks for having me!